ddellacosta/Clojure-under-Jetty-and-Apache/README.md

 If you want to set this up in a more permanent way, you will probably prefer to use a script to start up and shut down Jetty, like how most services running on Linux work.
 In my case, I'm using the Gentoo distribution, so I wanted something nice in my /etc/init.d folder to start and stop, and to configure as a default service, just like how Apache is set up (*TODO: configure for Gentoo rc-update so I can have this loaded by default*).
 Please note that your *nix may be set up quite different (in particular, where the startup scripts are located).
 However, the steps will probably be pretty similar.

 Now, for whatever reason Jetty isn't available as a package within Gentoo's emerge package management system on my server.
-Luckily the Jetty package comes with some nice scripts available in the bin/ directory (which unfortunately aren't conformant to Gentoo's format...see my TODO).
+Luckily the Jetty package comes with some nice scripts available in the bin/ directory (which unfortunately aren't conformant with Gentoo's format...see my TODO).
 I copied the one for *nix systems to my /etc/init.d directory:

 ``` shell
 # from the root of the Jetty install directory